skellis46/slipbox/artistic research and ecosystems.md

 In academic writing in dance and performance[^global] the word _ecosystem_ gets used loosely and broadly, including as an unspecified place human beings live in or inhabit [e.g. @moradian-2021-human; @vicente-2022-turning], as a place akin to nature or the natural [e.g. @sebianeserrano-2020-mestizo], as a entity that needs saving [e.g. @laidlaw-2021-ecological], as a thing to be aware of [e.g. @weig-2021-novel], as a way to understand the body [e.g. @nuding-2021-approaching], as places to encounter [e.g. @mchugh-2021-embodying], and as a metaphor [e.g. @parkinson-2010-art].

 An ecosystem is a "biological system composed of all the organisms found in a particular physical environment, interacting with it and with each other".[@dictionary-2022-ecosystem n.pag.]
 The familiar example is a pond with its insects, algae, bacteria, etc.[@somma-2021-ecosystem] What is curious is that how one delineates a pond from the rest of its environment is, in effect, a choice: any system has boundaries.[@close-2022-brief] Should the stones around the outside be included?
 What about the ground on the outside of those stones?
-You might call such a choice biological gerrymandering.
+I could describe such a choice as biological gerrymandering.
 When we use the word ecosystem -- in its literal or metaphorical sense -- we are describing a particular environment that needs to be specified.[^system] An ecosystem as boundary becomes a way to mark the limits of our attention, perspective and understanding.

-The same goes with what is found and the kinds of interactions we might notice in any given ecosystem.
-What is found depends on the eyes and technologies we deploy, what we are hoping to see, what we are willing to see, and what kinds of attention we are willing to pay.
-In general, we humans grasp what we can and compare it to something we already know.[@roberts-2020-notes] In this sense, an ecosystem as a proxy for a collection of practices and practitioners that comprise an area of practice research is more akin to an egosystem.[@scharmer-2019-vertical]
+In any given ecosystem, what we then find (and the interactions we notice) depends on the eyes and technologies we deploy, what we are hoping to see, what we are willing to see, and what kinds of attention we are willing to pay.
+In general, we humans grasp what we can and compare it to something we already know.[@roberts-2020-notes] In this sense, an ecosystem as a metaphor for a collection of practices and practitioners that comprise an area of practice research is more akin to an egosystem.[@scharmer-2019-vertical]

 Understanding why we grasp _something_ -- and not something else -- is at heart of this article about why we frame practice research as we do.
 As my eyes, senses and desires have adjusted to the artwork _Children of the Soil_, I start to find (with the fundamental help of colleagues) new materials and interactions peculiar to a particular ecosystem -- what I would describe in a less metaphorical and less hifalutin way as a _community of practice_.
 The work of those already working in a community of practice is not simply a resource to extract warrant or validation.
-When we acknowledge being-in-relation we recognise reciprocity: that collective understanding of the research that is held gently by the community is modified as re-understanding.
+When we acknowledge being-in-relation we recognise reciprocity.
+In other words, the collective understanding of the research that is held gently by the community is modified by reciprocity as re-understanding.
 The organisms in a practice research ecosystem are instances of practice; these organisms are in relationship to each other: their interactions and movements modify and adapt each other.
 They move and are moved.
 This is new knowledge.

 > Collective behavior begins [...] in the midst of encounter.
 “When one ant touches another with its antennae, it decides whether the other ant is a nestmate,” she explains.
 From tiny interactions such as these, colonies develop foraging strategies and reproductive trajectories, not as “individuals,” but as encounters in motion.[@tsing-2017-individuals p.M72]

 In Anna Tsing's words -- as she introduces the writing of Deborah M. Gordon[@gordon-2017-planning] -- lie a blueprint for interacting communities of practice research that generate re-understanding through encounters in motion.

 The alternative is the status quo: individuals creating solitary and solipsistic maps seemingly founded on arguments from authority and divorced from the epistemic and ontologic foundations of artistic practices.
-After all, whether the practice research is abo ovo or post hoc, "we have never been individuals".[@gilbert-2012-symbiotic p.325] The moral imperative of our work ought then to reflect what German biologist and philosopher Andreas Weber describes as the "desire to connect through touch and body in order to create fertile communities of mutual flourishing".[@weber-2019-enlivenment p.3]

-Weber uses the term _commons_ to describe "protecting aliveness through participation and reciprocity",[@weber-2019-enlivenment p.5] and I hope Weber does not mind that in this moment I choose to extract his thinking for another purpose: to help those of us in practice research imagine how our work might enliven our small and unimportant ecosystem.
+After all, whether the practice research is abo ovo or post hoc, "we have never been individuals".[@gilbert-2012-symbiotic p.325] The moral imperative of our work ought then to reflect what German biologist and philosopher Andreas Weber describes as the "desire to connect through touch and body in order to create fertile communities of mutual flourishing".[@weber-2019-enlivenment p.3] Weber uses the term _commons_ to describe "protecting aliveness through participation and reciprocity",[@weber-2019-enlivenment p.5] and I hope Weber does not mind that in this moment I choose to extract his thinking for another purpose: to help those of us in practice research imagine how our work might enliven our our ecosystems of artistic practice.

 ---

 # endnotes

+[^review]: I'd really like to include the documentation from the internal review as a way to continually open up this process.
+Not sure you (Sarah) will agree here.

 [^phd]: My desire here is not to be overly critical of any one publication or individual, and nor do I stand innocent of similar preoccupations (my PhD was basically an homage to Bergson).